Godavari Maha Pushkaram: Background

-Pushkaram is an Hindu festival dedicated to worshiping of 12 sacred rivers.
+Pushkaram is a Hindu festival dedicated to worshiping of 12 sacred rivers.
 The celebration happens annually, once in 12 years along each river.
 Each river is associated with a zodiac sign, and the river for each year's festival is based on which sign Bruhaspathi (Jupiter) is in at the time.
 It is believed that bathing in the sacred river during Pushkaram cleanses the devotees of their sins.

 Godavari is one of the 12 sacred rivers, and the Godavari Pushkaram takes place once every 12 years, when the Jupiter is in the Leo sign.
 The Maha Pushkaram ("Great Pushkaram") takes place once every 144 years.

 Festival dates

 The 2015 Godavari Pushkaram is believed to be a Maha Pushkaram, which happens once in 144 years.
-In 2015, Jupiter enters Leo on 14 July 2015 (Tuesday) at 6.26 AM IST, when the Maha Pushkaram begins, and ends after 12 days on 25 July 2015 (Saturday).
+In 2015, Jupiter enters Leo on 14 July 2015 (Tuesday) at 6.26 am IST, when the Maha Pushkaram begins, and ends after 12 days on 25 July 2015 (Saturday).

 Multiple almanac writers and other skeptics have disputed that the 2015 Godavari Pushkaram was a "Maha Pushkaram".
 According to Hanmanthavajjula Subrahmanya Sarma, the president of State Drukghanitha Almanac Writers’ Association, the "theory of 144 years is a myth", and nobody knows "who calculated it and how they calculated it".